Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 In the afternoon, we take a 4-km hike at the most remote part of Lake Cerknica.
 Sometimes, forest animals come to drink here and we may see their footprints along the springs.

 The limestone underground in Southern Slovenia is like an Emmenthaler cheese: full of holes.
 In fact, over 13.000 caves have been found until now and new caves are regularly discovered.
-In the distant past, one of these caves has grown so large that the ceiling became unstable and eventually collapsed.
+Long ago, one of these caves has grown so large that the ceiling became unstable and eventually collapsed.
 In this place, we now find a lovely small valley called Rakov Škocjan.
 Today we visit this valley and witness the ongoing processes which lead to the formation of caves and the eventual collapse of the cave-ceiling!

 In the Slovenian forests, bear, Wolf and Lynx are still at home.
 Of these animals, Bears are most numerous.
 Occasionally Slovenian Bears enter the villages at night, in search of fruit from the orchards and other edibles.
 They are wary of people and not easily seen.
 Our best chance is to wait at dusk in special hides at feeding places in the forest.
 If we are lucky, we can then observe them in their natural habitat.
 The feeding places attract other species as well, and we may see fox, badger, roe deer and several species of birds.